Nara Tourist Spot Information

-This Japanese restaurant is attached to Ashibi-ya Honpo, a shop selling nara-zuke (pickles seasoned with sake lees) with a 1,200-year history.
-The restaurant serves authentic Japanese dishes and matcha (powdered green tea) in various settings that customers can choose from, such as tatami rooms, storehouse-like rooms, and terrace seats.
+This Japanese restaurant is attached to Ashibi-ya Honpo, a shop selling nara-zuke (pickles seasoned with sake lees) established during the Edo Period.
+The restaurant serves authentic Japanese dishes and matcha (powdered green tea) in various settings that customers can choose from, such as tatami rooms, storehouse-like rooms, and garden seats.
 The restaurant also sells nara-zuke and handicrafts made in Nara.

 Ikoma Sanjo Amusement Park

 An admission-free amusement park on top of Mt.
 Ikoma, where visitors can enjoy 27 kinds of rides.
 The attractions include the airplane tower, with a good view of Osaka Bay, and the Puka-Puka Panda an aerial ride moving around to view the park from above.
 Amusing sightseeing cable cars shaped like dogs and cats are available to ride to the Park.

 Web http://www.ikomasanjou.com/images/map_en.pdf Access Ikoma Sta. -> Ikoma Cable Ikomasanjo Sta.

 Fondly referred to as “Shoden-san” after the deity of commerce it is dedicated to, the temple has long been worshiped by local people.
 The temple is also famous for its popularity among worshippers wishing to rid themselves or others of undesirable habits (such as overdrinking, and cheating on partners) and the resultant display of amusing ema (illustrated wooden votive offerings).
 Always filled with incense smoke (employed for purification), the temple grounds also feature an interesting Western-style former guest house, named Shishi-kaku.